jonchris17/kevroletin.github.io/_posts/2022-02-06-how-tty-works-sessions.md

 * each process belongs to exactly one session;
 * each process belongs to exactly one process group;
-* each session might have many process groups, but most one process group might be marked as a foreground process group (other process groups are considered being background process groups);
+* each session might have many process groups but most one process group might be marked as a foreground process group (other process groups are considered being background process groups);
 * newly created processes inherit session and process group from a parent.